tjnowak/ConvolutionalNeuralNetworks/README.md

 ```
 The images in the ```train``` directory were used to train a model to classify leaves, and the images in the ```validation``` folder were used during each training run/epoch to guage how well the model generalized to images it didn't train on.
 Once the training of a model was complete, images in the ```final_test``` folder were used to determine how accurately the model classified leaves it hadn't seen before.

-## CNN from Scratch
-I followed a [Keras blog post](https://blog.keras.io/building-powerful-image-classification-models-using-very-little-data.html) to create my own CNN and trained it using a GPU on Big Red II.
-I then tried to optimize my model by modifying model variables one at a time and re-training the model between changes.
-I ran my final "optimized" model on the 'final_test' leaf images to determine the model's classification accuracy.

 ## Implementations
 Both CNNs were created using a tutorial in a [Keras blog post](https://blog.keras.io/building-powerful-image-classification-models-using-very-little-data.html) and were trained using GPUs on the Big Red II supercomputer.
 A [second article](https://www.codesofinterest.com/2017/08/bottleneck-features-multi-class-classification-keras.html) that supplements the Keras blog post was also used to create the CNN based on a pre-trained network.